 (ii) for any change in the composition of the “Waste Materials” (as defined in the service agreement) or if the average weight per yard of the customer's Waste Materials exceeds the amount specified on the customer’s Service Summary;

-(iii) for any increase in or other modification to our Fuel Surcharge, Regulatory Cost Recovery Charge, Recyclable Material Offset, Environmental Charge, and/or any Fees/Charges included on the customer’s Service Summary;
+(iii) for any increase in or other modification to our Fuel Surcharge, Regulatory Cost Recovery Charge, Recyclable Material Offset, Environmental Charge, and/or any Fees/Charges included in the customer’s Service Summary;

 (iv) to cover any increases in disposal, processing and/or transportation costs, including fuel surcharges;

-(vi) for increases in any Consumer Price Index or components thereof applicable to the services (for U.S. customers, generally the Water, Sewer, and Trash Collection Services expenditure category of CPI-U published by the BLS, and for Canadian customers, generally the Canadian Property Taxes and Other Special Charges Consumer Price Index published by Statistics Canada).
+(vi) for increases in any Consumer Price Index or components thereof applicable to the services (for U.S. customers, generally the Water, Sewer, and Trash Collection Services expenditure category of CPI-U published by the BLS.

-The price increases specified in Section 4(b)(i) through (vi) may be applied singularly or cumulatively and may include an amount for such company's operating or profit margin.
-Price increases are not represented to be solely an offset or pass through of the company’s costs.
+The price increases specified in Section 4(b)(i) through (vi) may be applied singularly or cumulatively and may include an amount for such a company's operating or profit margin.
+Price increases are not represented to be solely an offset or pass-through of the company’s costs.

 In addition to specific price increases allowed under Section 4(b), WM operating companies also regularly seek price increases subject to customer consent pursuant to Section 4(c) of our standard commercial/roll-off service agreement.
 WM operating companies notify such customers of these price increases subject to customer consent, through invoice messaging, invoice inserts or separately mailed price increase notifications.
 Under Section 4(c) of such service agreement, the customer can either accept the price increase or trigger termination of its service agreement, without any obligation to pay liquidated damages.
 Under Section 4(a) of our standard commercial/roll-off service agreement, payment of the price increase is deemed to be a customer’s consent to the consensual price increase.